Target Environments and Applications

 You can deploy different parts of a Simulink model on different target environments.
 For example, it is common to separate the component (algorithm or controller) portion of a model from the environment (or plant).
 Using Simulink to model an entire system (plant and controller) is often referred to as closed-loop simulation and can provide many benefits, such as early verification of a component.

-The following figure shows example target environments for code generated for a model.
+This figure shows example target environments for code generated for a model.

 Applications of Supported Target Environments